-Before applying for admission to the Dumfries Campus, part of the Faculty of Arts, all applicants should consult the most recent edition of the Dumfries Prospectus and the University's Undergraduate Prospectus.
+Before applying for admission to the Dumfries Campus, all applicants should consult the most recent edition of the Dumfries Prospectus and the University's Undergraduate Prospectus.
 These publications set out the normal qualifications required for admission, describe the application procedure, summarise the degree regulations and courses offered, and give general information about the Dumfries Campus and the University.
 They are available in most U.K. schools, or they may be obtained from The Student Recruitment and Admissions Service, University of Glasgow, Glasgow, Scotland G12 8QQ.
 The information may also be found at www.glasgow.ac.uk/dumfries.